 Progressive web applications (PWA)

 Progressive web apps are web applications that can also work on mobile devices.
 The user can install them from a browser and open them with an icon on the desktop.
-Progressive web applications are the cheapest when it comes to development, but several important limitations characterize them.
-For example, it is difficult and rather uncommon to publish such an application in Google Play or App Store.
+Progressive web applications are the cheapest in development, but several important limitations characterize them.
+For example, publishing such an application in Google Play or App Store is complex and relatively uncommon.
 However, let’s imagine a situation where you run a small business, a local restaurant.
 A progressive web app can be a great solution here.
 PWA is the cheapest and quickest option for development, so it will be perfect for showing potential customers the menu.

-If you want to find out more about the PWA development process – check out our Prismade case study.
+If you want to learn more about the technological solution of the PWA development process, check out our Prismade case study.

 At Applover, before the development process starts, we conduct an in-depth technical analysis of the project, after which we are ready to advise the client on the validity of the choice of a given technology.
 We consider the final product’s technical requirements, the deadline, and the budget the client is ready to allocate for the project.

-Do you want to find out more about React Native Development?Talk to our team!
+Do you want to find out more about React Native Development for your digital product?

 React Native is continuously growing

 Facebook and a massive community around React Native are continually working to develop and improve this framework.
-If React Native does not provide a reasonable answer to the problem at this point, we can be sure that a new solution will be available within a few months.
+If React Native does not provide a reasonable answer to the problem, we can be sure that a new solution will be available within a few months.

 The constant development of React Native is connected with the high performance of applications written in it.
 They work like native applications with the required functionality, appearance, and speed.
 React Native’s architecture is also adapted to demanding mobile gadgets while maintaining high performance for the mobile environment.
-Compared to other hybrid frameworks and technologies, React Native allows a high-speed application development, making them much more agile.
-For instance, Instagrams’ development team stated that by switching to React Native, their developers’ velocity significantly raised.
+Compared to other hybrid frameworks and technologies, React Native allows high-speed application development, making them much more agile.
+For instance, Instagram’s development team stated that by switching to React Native, their developers’ velocity significantly raised.
 Another tremendous advantage is that 85-99% of code is shared between iOS and Android apps.
-Yet, an undoubted disadvantage of this framework is that it is quite challenging to find developers who specialize in it and value their work relatively high.
+Yet, an undoubted disadvantage of this framework is that it is pretty challenging to find React Native developers who specialize in it and value their work relatively highly.